-You’ve heard the old saying “a picture’s worth a thousand words”—as a destination marketing professional you want to make sure the pictures you use communicate the right thousand words.
+You’ve heard the old saying “a picture’s worth a thousand words”—as a destination marketing professional you want to make sure the pictures you use to communicate the right thousand words.
 At Stamp, we believe that a visual sense of authenticity comes from capturing, collecting, and curating images that feature both extraordinary moments and everyday life.
+Read time: under 5 minutes

 Photography and Videography have changed so much in the last decade.
 No longer are large crews and elaborate set-ups mandatory to get beautiful, emotional images.
 Portability and ease of editing are increasingly putting image creation into the hands of the masses.
 It’s part of the reason authenticity is so important—77.6 million users on Instagram alone are taking pictures of the things they love.
 Capturing the truth.
 Recording the experience.
 It’s the casual nature of that kind of image, that truth that helps create authenticity.
 Here’s some advice from our professional photographers on capturing moments that make the visitor feel a part of the experience.